Bitcoin Dominance Chart: How To Read It When Trading Altcoins

 BTC dominance can be used as an indicator of impending trend reversals.
 When Bitcoin dominance hits significant lows – like in early 2018 and mid-2022 – it helps establish a support level.
 Support levels are the point where a market downtrend has historically reversed.
 So, when Bitcoin dominance falls to these historic support levels, there’s a chance it will rebound and start trending upward.

 On the other hand, when Bitcoin dominance hits its previous highs, they are known as resistance levels and can indicate an incoming downtrend.
-For example, on the 19th of July 2022 Bitcoin’s dominance percentage plummeted to 41%, its lowest point since April.
-However, it had hit a support level and within a day the momentum shifted.
-BTC dominance jumped 2% in a manner of hours.
+For example, on July 19, 2022, Bitcoin’s dominance percentage plummeted to 41%, its lowest point since April.
+However, it had hit a support level, and within a day, the momentum shifted.
+BTC dominance jumped 2% in a matter of hours.

 Bitcoin dominance chart in July 2022